Fair Fountain (18CH4)

 one rouletted bowl fragment was.
 Red clay tobacco pipe fragments include both those made

-in molds (presumably by colonists) and those built by hand (presumably by Native Americans).
+in molds (presumably by colonists) and those built by hand (presumably by Indigenous people).

 Two mold-made pipes, each with a bore diameter of 6/64ths-inch, are marked "WD."
 The

-"WD" mark has yet to be identified but it appears on other Potomac valley sites
+"WD" mark also appears on red pipes recovered from other Potomac valley sites,

 including St. John's (18ST1-23), Smith's Ordinary (18ST1-13), and Notley Hall (18ST74)